THE BRITISH EDUCATION SYSTEM

 In some schools, students sit Common Entrance Exam in Y8.
 There are 3 examination sessions, in November, January and May/June.
 The transition from Junior to Senior School (from Y8 to Y9) may be conditioned by the Common Entrance Exam results in those schools.

-Y9 it is a very important year as most of the students make the transition from Junior School to Senior School.
-It is also a very good foundation for GCSE programme and it is an entry point to all schools.
+Y9 is a very important year as most of the students make the transition from Junior School to Senior School.
+It is also a very good foundation for the GCSE programme and it is an entry point to all schools.

 During the GCSE programme (Y10 + Y11), students study between 9 and 12 subjects, some of them are compulsory (English, Math, 2/3 Sciences, History/Geography, a Modern Language etc.), some being chosen by each student according to their abilities and preferences.